A brief introduction to Data Immutability in TypeScript

 Array Immutability

-As you can see from the above program, any attempt to modifying the internal structure of an array resulted in failure.
+As you can see from this program, any attempt to modifying the internal structure of an array resulted in failure.
 Similar to an object, arrays are also passed by reference since an array is basically an object.
-Hence, the TypeScript compiler won’t let you assign a read-only array to a mutable array.
+So, the TypeScript compiler won’t let you assign a read-only array to a mutable array.

 💡 You can also use ReadonlyArray global utility type provided by the TypeScript to create read-only arrays but we will look into this in the next tutorial.
 Similar to array, you can also create read-only tuple by putting readonly keyword before a tuple type such as readonly [number, string].